High-Precision Propagation¶

 # Download SP3 file if not present

-fname = './ESA0OPSFIN_20233640000_01D_05M_ORB.SP3'
+fname = "./ESA0OPSFIN_20233640000_01D_05M_ORB.SP3"

 url = "http://navigation-office.esa.int/products/gnss-products/2294/ESA0OPSFIN_20233640000_01D_05M_ORB.SP3.gz"